Find out what telephone fraud and vishing is, along with how to spot and stop it

 When answering a call

-If you receive a susipicious or unexpected call, always verify the caller using an independently checked phone number, such as a contact number from an official website.
+- If you receive a suspicious or unexpected call, always verify it by terminating the call and phoning back using an independently checked phone number, such as one from an official website.

 During a call

 Never give out the following details to anyone over the phone.
 Even if they claim to be from your bank or the police.
 This also includes typing numbers in to your keypad.